Python Geoscience Modelling and Interpretation

 PyGMI will run on both Windows and Linux.
-It should be noted that the main development is done in Python 3.5 on Windows.
+It should be noted that the main development is done in Python 3.11 on Windows.

 PyGMI is developed and has been tested with the following libraries in order to function:

+Alternatively, you can use the instructions above to run PyGMI with your local python installation.
 You may need to install some dependencies using downloaded binaries, because of compilation requirements.
 Therefore, if you do get an error, you can try installing precompiled binaries before installing PyGMI.

 Examples of binaries you may need to get are: